project support community resources

 Community

 In these early stages, we're very lucky to have received glowing support from a host of individuals and organizations.
 Currently we are collaborating with NeighborSpace, the City of Chicago, and Altamanu to design, acquire land, and build our first orchard in Logan Square.
-We're fortunate enough to benefit from the invaluable expertise and advise of organizations such as MidFex, RAFT, Earth First Farms, the Chicago Botanic Gardens, Logan Square Kitchen and Ginkgo Organic Gardens.
-With groups like Slow Food Chicago, Slow Food USA, and Uncommon Ground we have already started to develop partnerships that will support us for years to come.
+We're fortunate enough to benefit from the invaluable expertise and advise of organizations such as MidFex, RAFT, Earth First Farms, the Chicago Botanic Gardens, Seed Savers Exchange and Ginkgo Organic Gardens.
+With groups like Slow Food Chicago, Slow Food USA, Virtue Cider, and Uncommon Ground we have already started to develop partnerships that will support us for years to come.
 As our project matures we'll be reaching out to more people and organizations to get involved and lend a hand.

 Oriana from the Midwest Fruit Explorers peels a pawpaw.
 Photo by Erin Foley.